Hierarchical and Structured Learning for Robotics, Reinforcement Learning, Information Theoretic Policy Search

-I am an Assistant Professor at the TU Darmstadt since September 2014 and head of the Computational Learning for Autonomous Systems (CLAS) group.
+In November 2016, I left the TU Darmstadt and took up a chair professorship at the University of Lincoln, where I joined the Lincoln Centre of Autonomous Systems.
+Check my new homepage.
+Before that, I was an Assistant Professor at the TU Darmstadt from September 2014 to October 2016 and head of the Computational Learning for Autonomous Systems (CLAS) group.
 Before becomming assistant professor, I joined the IAS group as Post-Doc in November 2011 and became a Group Leader for Machine Learning for Control in October 2013.

 Introducing robots in our every-day life is one of the big visions in robotics.
 To achieve this goal, we have to capacitate robots to autonomously learn a rich set of complex behaviors.
 Current machine learning approaches have already produced encouraging results in this regard.
 For example, state of the art approaches have been used to learn games like `ball-in-the-cup', pan-cake flipping, and throwing darts.
 However, these tasks are tailored to fit the proposed methods.
 They are mostly homogeneous, i.e., learning a single type of movement is sufficient to solve the task.
 Hence, they do not reflect the complexities that are involved in solving real-world tasks.
 In a real-world environment, an autonomous agent has to acquire a rich set of different behaviors to achieve a variety of goals.
 The agent has to learn autonomously how to explore its environment and determine which are the important features that need to be considered for making a decision.
 It has to identify relevant behaviors and needs to determine when to learn new behaviors.
 Furthermore, it needs to learn what are relevant goals and how to re-use behaviors in order to achieve new goals.
 Current machine learning approaches are, in the majority of the cases, lacking these types of autonomy.
 They rely hand-tuned parameters, hard coded goals or are over-engineered to match the specific problem.
 Moreover, the considered tasks are typically heavily structured by the experimenter.
 For example, the learning problem is reduced to learning a single movement.
 Such a reduction avoids many real-world problems, such as the autonomous discovery of relevant skills and autonomous goal discovery.
 This lack of autonomy is one of the main reasons why current approaches could not be scaled to more complex tasks that better reflect the challenges of real-world environments.
 Only by solving these real world challenges, we can introduce robots in our every-day life, such as house hold robots or robots for caring of the elderly.